Englewood, Kansas

 Englewood is a city in Clark County, Kansas, United States.
 As of the 2020 census, the population of the city was 58.

 History

 Englewood was founded in 1884 as a stop for cattle drives along the Texas Trail on the way to Dodge City.
 It was named after the Chicago neighbourhood of Englewood, Illinois.
 The first post office in Englewood was established in 1885.
 The Panic of 1893 caused failure of farms and the agricultural economy of the region, which did not recover until a local rancher donated land to the town in 1906.
 Two years later, much of the new business district was destroyed by fire.

+In 2026, Englewood fell in the path of the Ranger Road Fire.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.01 sqmi, all land.